transalte/transalte.github.io/_docs/asp_L03_chorus.md

 In recording and mixing, the same effect can be produced by layering multiple recording recordings of the same material.

 ## Chorus Theory
 A simple chorus can be created by modulating the delay-time paramter of a delay patch.
 When the time parameter of a `tapin~`/`tapout~` based delay patch is adjusted, the sound will pitch up or down as falling behind and returning to the original delay time.
-When this 'wobbling' sound is combined with the dry signal, the effect is the 'shimmering' or pulsing sound associsated with the chorus sound.
+When this 'wobbling' sound is combined with the dry signal, the effect is the 'shimmering' or pulsing sound associated with the chorus sound.

 > This lesson requires that the [delay](/delays) and [LFO](/lfos) lessons have been followed.